 - Royal Institute of Philosophy ‘Philosophy in Schools’ programme

 The department has been taking part in the Royal Institute of Philosophy ‘Philosophy in Schools’ programme since 2011.
-This year, PhD student Lauren Garrett will be teaching a 10-week course in Philosophy to secondary school classes in Albyn School.

 See the Royal Institute of Philosophy webpage for further details about this programme.